rstuder9090/BodyFat/README.md

 Looking for a simple, robust, accurate "rule of thumb" to estimate body fat percentage among men.
 Created with R 4.1.1

+## Summary
+Find a .pdf file of an Executive Summary for this project.

 ## Data Folder
 Contains any data raw or cleaned
 - [BodyFat.csv](Data/BodyFat.csv) raw data